Chest/Breastfeeding Robin Kaplan Chest/Breastfeeding Robin Kaplan

 How do I know if my baby is breastfeeding well?

-There are quite a few ways we can tell that a baby is breastfeeding well
+There are quite a few ways we can tell if a baby is breastfeeding well:

 • Baby actively feeds for 20-40 minutes, seems satisfied after eating, and can go about 2-3 hours between most feedings

-• Breastfeeding is comfortable and your breasts feel softer after your baby has fed
+• Breastfeeding is comfortable and your chest feels softer after your baby has fed

 • Diaper count - Babies in the first few weeks to months should pee/poop at least 5 times a day.
 As babies mature, so do their digestive systems.
 After the first few months, babies often continue to pee at least 5 times daily, but poop frequency may drop to 1-2 times daily

-• When you weigh your baby before and after a breastfeeding session (like with a gram-sensitive scale at a breastfeeding consultation or support group), your baby is taking in an appropriate amount for his/her age and weight.
+• When you weigh your baby before and after a nursing session (like with a gram-sensitive scale at a lactation consultation or support group), your baby is taking in an appropriate amount for his/her age and weight.

 • Weight gain - Baby is gaining the appropriate amount of weight based on his/her age